prasoonj/elesim/README.md

 # Elevator Simulator

+A simple simulator that mimics an elevator controller.

 ## Running the simulation
 This project is built on `sbt` so please ensure you have `sbt` installed ( `$ brew install sbt` on Mac )